Overview

 Do we need the Community Edition or Pro?

-OpenFaaS Community Edition (CE) is meant for open-source developers and basic exploration, OpenFaaS Pro is meant for production.
+OpenFaaS Community Edition (CE) is meant for open-source developers and basic exploration, it is not licensed for commercial usage beyond a one-off 60-day trial.
+OpenFaaS Pro is battle-tested and run in production by companies of various sizes.

 Core platform¶